santosh0maurya/CGPA-Calculator-Using-python-/README.md

 Technologies used in this project:

-Python
+1.Python
-Tkinter
+2.Tkinter

-Snippets of the software: to
+Snippets of the software